 Working with other professionals opens up a wide array of options and opportunities.
 One perk of teamwork is that you can delegate responsibilities based on talents, preferences and skillsets.
-What I mean to say is that tasks within the team can be redistributed to people who would be best for each.
+What I means to say is that tasks within the team can be redistributed to people who would be best for each.
 Some are better at crunching numbers, others seem to enjoy client outreach and so on.
-Secondly, when you work with others, you naturally feel a good kind of pressure, when you do not want to let anyone down, and it pushes you to do your best.
+Secondly, when you work with others you naturally feel the good kind of pressure not to let anyone down and it pushes you to do your best.
 This positively affects productivity.

-Of course, in order for a team to work, one needs a good leader.
-If there is no manager, usually a natural leader emerges from among the rank-and-file employees to take on this role upon themselves.
-As long as they do this for productivity sake rather than out of vanity, it should all be well.
-However, in order not to disrupt company hierarchy, an appointed leader makes more sense.
+Of course, in order for team to work one needs a good leader.
+If there is no manager usually a natural leader emerges from among the rank and file employees to take this role upon themselves.
+As long as they do this for productivity sake rather than out of vanity it all should be well.
+However, in order not to disrupt company hierarchy an appointed leader makes more sense and having one avoids further confusion among employees.

-What methods do organisations use to improve teamwork among their employees?
+What methods do organizations use to improve teamwork among their employees?

-An efficient team is every company's dream come true, so they are usually prepared to go great lengths to get that.
-One thing that companies might opt for is team-work courses and workshops, where employees are taught the newest methods of working together, go through team-building exercises and see successful examples of other https://engexam.info/ielts-speaking-topics/ - IELTS Speaking questions, answers and vocabulary companies and industries.
-Another way to make people cooperate is less natural, but can be equally effective - financial incentives.
-Setting goals that can only be reached through collective effort and then promising a lucrative bonus for reaching the goal is a tried and proven method to bring professionals together to pool their resources for the task at hand.
-Finally, it is not uncommon to see the use of shared office spaces to foster collective approach to problem-solving.
+An efficient team is every company's dream come true so they are usually prepared to go great lengths to get that.
+One things that companies might opt for is team-work courses and workshops, where employees are taught the newest methods of working together, go through team-building exercises and shown successful examples from other companies and industries.
+Another way to make people cooperate is less natural, but can be equally effective financial incentives.
+Setting goals that can can only be reached through collective effort and then promising a lucrative bonus for reaching the goal is a tried and proved method to bring professionals together to pool their resources for the task at hand.
+Finally, it is not uncommon to see usage of shared office spaces to foster collective approach to problem-solving.